ara3d/aec-hackathon-identity/readme.md

 By storing the entity and component data in plain-text, we can use use the same text-based version control tools that developers use such as VS code, Git, and Github.

+## Sample Identity Model

+We have a sample representation of hosting an Identity Model on a Github repository online at [https://github.com/cdiggins/IdentityModelSampleRepo]

 ## VS Code Integrated Diffing Tool

 ![image](https://github.com/ara3d/aec-hackathon-identity/assets/1759994/4d408f2c-8e8d-4a27-95d3-c8fc986f7cfa)